BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/gnome_submission_p3.md

 ## Briefly explain your project concept in 200 words or less.
 Please provide an overall project recap that highlights your vision of the project in a succinct and engaging way.
 This could include: what the project is/does; who the project is for; what challenges the project is addressing; what the goals of the projects are, etc.

 The BOSS initiative aims to reach underrepresented groups in tech who want to be mentored and assisted to learn how to work on open source projects.
-We will provide a safe space and an accompanying methodology for them to learn basic concepts of contributing to an open source project in practice.
-Besides the technical aspects of introducing newcomers to open source, we have mentoring to deal with some challenges to inclusion, namely, intersectionality and impostor syndrome faced by the underrepresented.
+We will provide a safe space and an accompanied methodology for them to learn basic concepts of contributing in an open source project in practice.
+Besides the technical aspects of introducing newcomers to open source, we have mentoring to deal with some challenges to inclusion, namely,  intersectionality and impostor syndrome faced by underrepresented.
 The mentoring  process  helps build confidence, filling in technical gaps, and engaging the participants.
-In BOSS, we expect participants who embody diverse characteristics and measure their own qualifications and competence.
+In BOSS, we expect participants who embody diversity characteristics and measure their own qualifications and competence.
 And it is not only about letting people in; little siblings must believe they can be successful and have corroborating experiences.
-Retention is a big part of the BOSS initiative.
+Retention and long term FOSS contribution is a big part of BOSS initiative.

 ## Explain any changes in project scope, direction, or participants since your initial entry.
 Please include why these adjustments were made.
 If no changes were made, please include a brief explanation for your decision to "stay the course".